Vaufreyd/Go-CamRecorder/README.md

 For the first version, only the Kinect1 device on Windows is supported.
 Plan for next version is to include Kinect1 and Kinect2, on both Linux and Windows.

+# Known issues
+## Technical issues
+-	Some problems with Webcams occur with OpenCV on Linux.
+We managed to make kernel panics reading widespread USB webcam with OpenCV.
+-	For the moment, Kinect1 devices are supported only on Windows.
+Kinect2 support on Linux and Windows will be added later.
+-	Obviously, the software works better if the goban is parallel to the camera plane.
+Nevertheless, the software supports angle while stones do not hide too much each other in the camera view.

+## Algorithm issues
+-	Main issue concerns white stone detection.
+Goban can have huge reflections that are considered as White stones (due to camera white balancing).
+During beta tests, thresholding solved this problem.
+While testing in the wild, neon lights produce such reflection.
+Several strategies prevent from false positive but leads to non-detection of white stones.
+Some work must be done to tackle this issue (you are welcome to contribute!).
+Black detection work fine.
+-	Using webcam, if someone with a black (or white) pullover stays still for too long over the goban, stones will be detected.
+-	Stones are not always detected in the right order, more over when players act quickly and hide stones while playing.
+-	SGF files contain only new moves, i.e. appearing stones.
+Disappeared stones are not included in the file: they are inferred from captures.
+The current strategy to aggregate new moves into SGF does not allow to remove false detection even if the software detection them afterward.
+This strategy must be improved.

 ## Source code availability

 A test in the wild of the software will be done at [the European Youth Go Championships 2017](http://eygc2017.jeudego.org/), in Grenoble.
 Release of the source code will follow this experiment.

+## Building the program

+### Requirements

+#### *ffmpeg*

+You must install [ffmpeg](https://www.ffmpeg.org/) version 2.4.7 (or later) to your computer in a way you can call `ffprobe` and `ffmpeg` from the command line.
+For older version, please read KnownIssues.md.
+In a command shell (even in the standard cmd.exe shell on Windows), you can test `ffprobe` and `ffmpeg` to see if it is working.

+    $> ffprobe --version
+    $> ffmpeg --version

+#### *OpenCV*

+You **DO NOT** need to recompile OpenCV to support specific codecs.
+You just need to install it.
+This source code was tested with OpenCV 2.4.10 (Linux/Windows/Mac OSX) and 3.0.0 (on Windows only for this last version.)
+Please see the [OpenCV web site](http://opencv.org).

+#### *cmake*

+In all environment, you must install cmake (2.8 or later).

+#### *git*

+In all environment, you must install git.
+It must be callable from the sandatd shell (as `ffmpeg`).
+You could try:

+    $> git --version

+#### *Visual Studio (Windows users Only)*

+On Windows, you must install Visual Studio 2013 (Express, for the free version) or later.

+### Linux/Mac OSX compilation

+On these environments, you need to call `cmake` to create the make file within this folder:

+    $> cmake .

+After these step is complete, you can call make:

+    $> make

+### Windows compilation

+You must first create a visual studio solution for the program.
+On Windows, you must specify the location of your OpenCV build folder invoking `cmake` with parameters:

+    $> cmake . -DOpenCV_FIND_QUIETLY:BOOLEAN=FALSE -G "Visual Studio 12 Win64" "-DOpenCV_DIR:STRING=PATH_TO_YOUR_OPENCV\\opencv\\build"

+It will produce a complete solution named `Go-CamRecorder.sln`.
+You can open it in order to compile the program.

 ## Short explanation